 BAAAB Founder Mireille Schwartz is featured with her family in the Discovery Channel documentary "An Emerging Epidemic: Food Allergies in America".
 Narrated by Steve Carell, it explores the science of food allergy and what it's like to live with this disease.
 Schwartz also contributes to CNN Health, ABC7 News, KQED Radio & NPR, Huffington Post, Forbes Magazine, and Allergic Living Magazine.
 She has also served on the Board of Directors for FAAN (The Food Allergy & Anaphylaxis Network).
 BAAAB Board members range from medical doctors to nurses, from school administrators to a Michelin star chef.

 MANAGING FOOD ALLERGIES

 The incidence of food allergy is highest in young children, 1 in 17 among those under age 3.
-About 3 million children in the U.S. have food allergies.
-Yet our local schools, restaurants, grocery stores, and other public places still need to collaborate with food allergic individuals to develop an action plan we can all LIVE with!
+Currently, more than 3 million children in the U.S. have food allergies.

 Always carry your up-to-date rescue medication & auto-injector at all times.
 To address the growing problem of food allergies: there is a need for improved diagnostics and therapies, as well as up-to-date training for medical professionals.
 Beyond the Allergist's walls, broad community awareness and policy change at the state and national level are also necessary.